IBM/swift-kitura-hyper-protect-dbaas/README.md

 ## Deploy to IBM Cloud

-You can deploy your application to Bluemix using:
+You can deploy your application to IBM Cloud using:
 * the [CloudFoundry CLI](#cloudfoundry-cli)
 * an [IBM Cloud toolchain](#ibm-cloud-toolchain)